Ben McAdoo: Jacksonville Jaguars

 On February 11, 2020, McAdoo was hired by the Jacksonville Jaguars as their quarterbacks coach.
 He was let go following the season.

 Dallas Cowboys

 On May 26, 2021, McAdoo was hired by the Dallas Cowboys as a consultant.

 Carolina Panthers

 On January 24, 2022, McAdoo was hired by the Carolina Panthers as their offensive coordinator under head coach Matt Rhule, replacing Joe Brady.
+He was not retained by new head coach Frank Reich after the season.

 New England Patriots

 On February 6, 2024, McAdoo was hired by the New England Patriots as a senior offensive assistant.

 On February 5, 2025, McAdoo's position was changed to senior defensive assistant.

 Personal life

 McAdoo has known his wife, Toni, a fellow native of Homer City, since elementary school.
 They married in 2006 and have two children: A daughter, Larkin, and a son, BJ.